justjoeyuk/fleet-service-tech-api/README.md

 }
 ```

 You might be wondering why we're using `POST` for a function that should clearly be a "GET".
 That's just the downside of lambdas.
-They have a bunch of caching images and they don't really take nicely to HTTP Verbs when using them in an API capacity, ironically.
+They have a bunch of caching issues and they don't really take nicely to HTTP Verbs when using them in an API capacity, ironically.

 ## Build & Deploy